indexed-xyz/docs/docs/examples/duckdb.md

 select date_trunc('month', to_timestamp(block_time)), count(*) from '*/*.parquet' where lower(address) = '0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d' and event_signature = 'Transfer(address,address,uint256)' group by 1;
 ```

+The above query will also work if you used the [Goldsky CLI and Docker](/dataset/goldsky_cli.md), as it puts the data into a `./data` directory which will also match the right path.

-Our files are not in a directory so we'll be using a slightly different query in this example.
+Our files are not in a directory, so we'll be using a slightly different query in this example.

 ## Counting the Tokens